Huzaifa-Atiq/Shopping-website/README.md

 # Shopping-website
-This is an example shopping website.This provides a responsive design with attractive colors, images and more.
+This is an example shopping website.This provides a good design with attractive colors, images and more.